mhorpheus/test/DFIR-SpinUp.md

 Currently, none of the tools is GDPR compliant.
 Alternatively, digital evidence can be physically shipped to XFIR consultant or NA Forensics Lab.
 If Client do not agree to share digital evidence outside it's location, the only available solution would be on-site support.

-## Threat Intel Team Support
+### Threat Intel Support
 Threat Intel (TI) and Reverse Engineering (RE) teams provide support for IR engagements.
-To get their support, proceed with following steps:
-1. Use instructions provided on a [Intel Ticketing](DFIR-IntelTicketing.md) page to request TI and/or RE assistance.
-2. Add TI/RE team members assigned to this case yo the case Slack channel.
+"Intel Engagement" ticket must be created for every IR ticket in Resilient irrespectively of decision whether TI/RE support is needed or not.
+It is done to ensure TI team has necessary visibility into IR engagements, thus is able to process outcomes of IR work.
+"Intel Engagement" ticket should have already been created during creation of the new IR ticket (shall this not be a case, it can be created following [this](DFIR-IntelTicketing.md#Creating-Intel-Engagement-Ticket) tutorial).

+ It is a Case Lead responsibility to determine whether TI or RE assistance is required.
+Requesting RE assistance automatically means that TI need to be engaged.
+Dedicated [Threat Intel](DFIR-Threat-Intel.md) page contains several section on how to interact and get support from TI team.

 ## Endpoint Detection and Response Deployment
-TODO:
-- How to request EDR.
-- to be unified with ATA wiki, to avoid duplication
+This section is currently unavailable - please use EDR [Deployment](https://github.ibm.com/XFIR/ATA-wiki/wiki/ATA-Engagement-Process#deployment) section from ATA wiki, until this section is ready.

 ## Tutorials